szabgab/rust.code-maven.com/books/rust-async/src/rust/async/hello-world.md

 {% embed include file="src/examples/tokio/hello-world/Cargo.toml" %}

 We use the `full` feature here as that makes it easy to use all the features.
-Later you might fine-tune which features to include. `full` is a good start.
+Later you might fine-tune which features to include.
+However, `full` is a good start.

 ## The code